 (c) At least seven days' notice of such Annual General Meeting shall be given to members.
 For the purposes of this paragraph a newspaper advertisement or electronic message shall be sufficient notice.

-(d) A Special General Meeting may be called at any time by order of the Committee, and shall be called within 30 days of receipt of a written request signed by at least ten (10) members.
+(d) A Special General Meeting may be called at any time by order of the Committee and shall be called within 30 days of receipt of a written request signed by at least ten (10) members.
 Such request shall state the business to be discussed.
 At least 14 days' notice of such meeting, stating the business to be discussed, shall be given to members.
 No other business shall be brought forward at such a meeting.

 (e) Voting at General Meetings shall be by show of hands unless the meeting resolves otherwise;